 Sip the best aromatic tea and coffee: HTO offering you a guided tour to South Indian coffee plantations

-You can reach Bangalore Airport and from there you can take a luxury bus or private car to Ooty.
-All these tourist spots have both budget and 5-star hotels to provide you the best comfort that you need during a vacation.
+You can reach the Bangalore Airport and from there you can take a luxury bus or private car to Ooty.
+All these tourist spots have both budget and 5-star hotels to provide you with the best comfort that you need during a vacation in Kerala.

 You can buy small wooden handicrafts, souvenirs, spices like nutmeg, cinnamon and cardamom from the spice plantations here, and also take Nilgiri tea as a gift for your friends and relatives.